Integrity and

 talk much about any subject.

-many of the benefits of conversation if you disregard your own best manners of
+5 You'll miss many of the benefits of conversation if you disregard your

-sincere and modest courtesy.
+own best manners of sincere and modest courtesy.

 Respect everyone and be kind because everyone